VadimBim/thesis-template-typst/thesis.typ

   caption: [Left: Readiofrequency cavity.
 Right: Laser plasma Wakefield.
 The paser pulse in #text(yellow)[yellow] propagates from left to right, the iso-electric density os hown in #text(blue)[blue] and the lectron bunch in red #text(red)[red].
 Image credits to @Malka2016]
 ) <RF_vs_plasmcavity>

 In the next sections, we will define plasma and how we can describe it.
-Then, we will limit our description to the physical scenario relevant to the LWFA case.
-After this, the dynamics of the accelerated bunch and its radiation will be briefly presented.
+Then, we will introduce plasma waves and the ponderomotive force.
+We will end this chapter with the description of the #emph("bubble") regime of LWFA, which is suited for acceleration of electrons up to relativistic energies.

 == Plasma